AI

 OpenClaw + CLIProxyAPI + ProxyPal: Use Multiple AI Providers, Never Hit Token Limits Again

-How to configure OpenClaw with CLIProxyAPI and ProxyPal to run Claude, GPT-4o, Gemini, and Qwen simultaneously — with round-robin load balancing, automatic failover on rate limits, and a desktop GUI for token monitoring.
+A step-by-step guide to setting up OpenClaw with CLIProxyAPI and ProxyPal to run Claude, GPT-5, Gemini, and Qwen simultaneously — with round-robin load balancing, automatic failover on rate limits, and a desktop GUI for token monitoring.

 OpenClaw + CLIProxyAPI + ProxyPal architecture – load balancing multiple AI providers

-OpenClaw → CLIProxyAPI → Claude / GPT-4o / Gemini / DeepSeek / Qwen — automatically switches provider when quota is hit
+OpenClaw → CLIProxyAPI (port 8317) → Claude / GPT-5 / Gemini / Qwen — automatically switches provider when quota is hit

 The 3 Components